charlesrollin/tiny_search_engine/README.md

 The Parse step is multi-threaded(-ish because of [Python GLI](https://en.wikipedia.org/wiki/Global_interpreter_lock)).
 It outputs various statistics on the collection (e.g. average length of documents) used to compute advanced weighting functions.

 The Merge step is a many-producers one-consumer process that was implemented with no concurrent programming.
+Because it writes the index sequentially, the Merger can store the position of each term of the collection within the file.
+The map produced will be used when querying the engine.

 #### Querying